moonkev/cs421-project/README.md

 execution via these fibers on top of normal threads, reducing OS/VM context switching and providing ways to cancel/interrupt execution not typically possible in something like a typical JVM thread.
 Programs are then a composition of IOs which are feed through the Cat Effect managed runtime.
-Let's take a look at a couple examples of creating IO effect, and a sample program -
+Let's take a look at a couple examples of creating IO effect, and a sample program:

-\
-_Simulate long-running synchronous API call.
+* _Simulate long-running synchronous API call.
 The >> operator in analogous to a bind operation which doesn't actually pass the contained result of the first IO to the second._
 ```scala
 def simple: IO[String] =
   IO.sleep(1.second) >> IO.pure(42).map(answer => s"The meaning of life is $answer")
 ```

-\
-_Lift an async callback based API into an IO_
+* _Lift an async callback based API into an IO_
 ```scala
 def asyncCallback: IO[Int] =
   IO.async_(cb => MockApi.nonBlockingCallWithCallback(num => cb(Right(num))))
 ```

-\
-_Execute multiple IO in parallel_
+* _Execute multiple IO in parallel_
 ```scala
 def parallel: IO[Seq[Int]] =
   IO.parSequenceN(2)(Seq(simple, asyncCallback))
 ```

-\
-_Small example of a program written using Cats Effect.
+* _Small example of a program written using Cats Effect.
 This program reads fully qualified domain names from a text file, then resolves the IP address of those domain names through DNS._
 ```scala